 In addition to security assessments, organizations will sometimes hire outside vendors to perform compliance audits, such as audits to assess for compliance with the Payment Card Industry Data Security Standard (PCI DSS).
 Again, these are often done without legal counsel's advice, in order to obtain independent certification of PCI compliance.

-Following up on these assessments, companies will often engage outside security vendors and/or legal counsel to assist in remediation of any gaps identified in the security assessment process.
+Following up on these assessments and audits, companies will often engage outside security vendors and/or legal counsel to assist in remediation of any gaps and/or opportunities for improvement identified in the security assessment or audit process.